Enteee/duckpond.ch/_posts/2016-06-21-weak-dh-params.md

 ## Generate $$ r_{c} $$

-The genrated PEM can be used for Openssl's genpkey command [^6].
+The generated PEM can be used for Openssl's genpkey command [^6].

 ```shell
 $ openssl genpkey -paramfile dhp.pem -text